 Before you spend another dime riding a funicular or buying tickets to climb a tower, head instead to these scenic spots, which all offer amazing 360-degree views of cities across Europe.

 In Budapest, put on some comfy shoes and walk along Fisherman’s Bastion, located on the Buda side of the Hungarian capital.
 The views from the top are unbeatable.
-Note that while the lower terraces are free, you’ll pay a nominal price (the equivalent of about 3 euro or $4 USD) to climb to the top balconies.
+Note that while the lower terraces are free, you’ll pay a nominal price to climb to the top balconies.

-About an hour outside Dublin, the town of Howth is known for its famous fish and chips, but head to the summit at Howth Head and you will be rewarded with incredible sea views of Ireland’s Eye, a small island which is also a bird sanctuary.
+About an hour outside Dublin, the town of Howth is known for its famous fish and chips, but head to the summit at Howth Head, and you will be rewarded with incredible sea views of Ireland’s Eye, a small island that is also a bird sanctuary.

 In Berlin, it’s free to enter the dome and roof terrace of the Reichstag Building when you register online in advance.
-The glass building is home to the Bundestag (German Parliament) and has a rooftop restaurant with stunning views of the city.
+The glass building is home to the Bundestag (German Parliament) and has a rooftop restaurant with stunning city views.

 Even if you can’t afford to stay at a luxury hotel, you can definitely still have a drink or dinner in one.
 You can also find reasonable prices at select Michelin-star restaurants.
 Here are our picks.

 In Vienna, two iconic properties will appeal to your sweet tooth: If you’re a chocolate lover, head to Hotel Sacher for their famous Sacher Torte cake.
-If you prefer fruit desserts, stop by the Palais Hansen Kempinski hotel for their house-made apple strudel, which comes with a generous dollop of fresh cream.
-Cakes start at just 7 euros ($9 USD) -- a small price to pay for a slice of luxury.
+If you prefer fruit desserts, stop by the Palais Hansen Kempinski for their house-made apple strudel, which comes with a generous dollop of fresh cream.
+Both desserts cost under 10 euros.

-In London, you can get eight dim sum dishes, including king crab dumplings, at Yauatcha for under 30 pounds ($50 USD).
+In London, you can get delicious dim sum platters at Yauatcha for as low as $35.

-In Barcelona, dine at Nectari and spend just 25 euros for dishes made with spendy ingredients like truffles and wild mushrooms.
+In Barcelona, dine at the Michelin-starred Nectari and spend just 5 euros for appetizers.

 In Paris, luxury hotel Le Cinq Codet has live jazz in its restaurant on Saturday evenings.
 This is also a great place to get some well-crafted cocktails on a secluded patio before meandering over to the Eiffel Tower.

-In Salzburg, Austria check out free concerts by students of Mozarteum University throughout the year, as well as a free summer musical festival under the stars.
+In Salzburg, Austria check out free concerts by students of Mozarteum University throughout the year.